-As we begin the 2021-2022 school year, we are preparing for the return of our vibrant, eager, and active student body.
-In an effort to develop both a common language and common understanding of Westerly's policies and procedures, the administrative team has developed this annual comprehensive handbook for parents/guardians and students.
+As we begin the 2022-2023 school year, we are excited to begin a year that celebrates our school community's growth, developments in program, and commitment to supporting our students', faculty/staff' and families' various needs within our inclusive and diverse school culture.
+In an effort to develop both a common language and common understanding of Westerly's policies and procedures, the administrative team has updated this annual comprehensive handbook for parents/guardians and students.

 The policies and procedures help define our community life, and they will be helpful to you as you navigate Westerly.
-This handbook contains more than simply a list of rules, instead it is also intended to communicate standards and practices that we all agree to honor so that our school community meets our mission and serves our students and families well.
+This handbook contains more than simply a list of rules, instead it is also intended to communicate standards and practices that we all agree to honor so that our school community meets our mission, Statement of Diversity, Equity, and Inclusion, and serves as a clear communicative document to our students and families well.

-As might be expected due to the unusual circumstances of the pandemic, there may be inconsistencies between the COVID-19 Rules, located in the Addendum, and the policies in the Family Handbook.
-To the extent that there are any such inconsistencies, community members should adhere to the COVID-19 Rules throughout the duration of the pandemic.
+As might be expected due to the unusual circumstances of the COVID-19 pandemic in which we still find ourselves, there may be inconsistencies between the COVID-19 Rules, located in the Addendum, and the policies in the Family Handbook.
+To the extent that there are any such inconsistencies, community members should adhere to the Westerly Health & Safety Protocols throughout the duration of the pandemic.